-Consider the impression left upon the grass after someone, surreptitiously, when he thinks no one is looking, pokes a golf ball closer to the pin.
+Consider the impression left upon the grass after someone (Trump perhaps), surreptitiously, when he thinks no one is looking, pokes a golf ball closer to the pin.
 Then consider Steve Bannon in the White House, the truth beneath the lie.

 What follows is, by design and by necessity, an impressionistic rendering of the ideological landscape of American movement conservatism.
 There is nothing tidy or organized or logical or structured about this political movement.
 Journalists have spoken of the movement’s “intellectual source code,” and that is an apt and clever phrase, but as source code goes, it is bug-ridden and messy, potted with security holes, loaded with traps and loops.
 Given the mess, there is no real way to traverse or map this landscape of ideas without approaching it, and imagining it, as a whole that is far less than the sum of its parts.
 But the parts themselves – fragments and shards of ideas and impulses – are each in their own way fascinating and revealing and deserving of scrutiny on their own terms.

 We must begin, then, with Steve Bannon, Dark Enlightenment Sith Lord, whose ideas and influence provide the single most coherent philosophical basis for considering the benighted path on which we now travel.